psychemedia/storytelling-notes/antiquities-nursery-literature-quarterly-review-1819.md

 Of rarer occurrence than the heroic narratives to which our attention has hitherto been directed, is the 'history of Friar Rusu the devil's brother.'
 'The friar was known to Reginald Scott before the history of his pranks was published.
 Scott ranks him in the same category with Robin Goodfellow, so that Robin and the Friar were alike the heroes of popular and traditionary tales.
 There is an ancient Danish poem, which treats 'of brother Rus, how he did service as cook and monk in the monastery of Esserom.'
 There is reason to suppose that the English story-book and the Danish history are derived from one common original, well known on the continent in times previous to the reformation, for, as Bruno Seidelius sings,

-* Quis non legit, que Frater Rauschius egit?"
+"Quis non legit, que Frater Rauschius egit?"

 It is worthy of remark that the Danish Rus is made to travel

 through the air to England, where he possesses the king's daughter.

-* « Now when the magistrates who employed John heard that the job was over, they sent for him, declaring he should henceforth be called "Jack the Giant Killer," and in honour thereof presented him with a sword and embroidered belt, upon which these words were written in letters of gold:—
+Now when the magistrates who employed John heard that the job was over, they sent for him, declaring he should henceforth be called "Jack the Giant Killer," and in honour thereof presented him with a sword and embroidered belt, upon which these words were written in letters of gold:—

-* Here's the valiant Cornish man, Who slew the giant Corinoran.'
+"Here's the valiant Cornish man, Who slew the giant Corinoran."

 In the last London edition of Jack the Giant Killer, the printer's devil who corrected the sheets has arbitrarily chosen to read Cormoran.
 We have not scrupled to réstore the true reading, although the spurious reading gives a smoother verse.
 According to the Brat it is Corineus who kills the giant, but as he was a giant himself, tradition has only changed sides, .